falken10vdl/IfcOpenShell/src/bonsai/docs/quickstart/ide/windows_ide.rst

     .. image:: images/restart-blender.png
        :width: 1000 px

-11. **Adding a break-point**: Let's add a break-point in the code to see how it works.
+13. **Add a break-point**: Let's add a break-point in the code to see how it works.
     Press CTRL_SHIFT_P and type "Blender: Start".
 Blender will start.
     Open the cloned folder and go to  *src > bonsai > bonsai > bim > module > ligth > prop.py* and go to line 75.
     Add a line for a print statemente and click on the left side of the line number to add a break-point.